Skip to Content

 Crossing Borders from France to Switzerland with a Rental Car

-While you just drive through the border without stopping you cannot drive to Switzerland without the vignette.
+While you just drive through the border without stopping, you cannot drive in Switzerland without the vignette.
 Agents are controlling if everyone got one at the border and also on the road – fines in Switzerland aren’t exactly low, so better be safe than sorry.

-You cannot return a car rented in France in Switzerland.
+You also cannot return a car rented in France in Switzerland.

 Why Should You Rent a Car in France?